 Golden Knights vs. Blackhawks: Betting Trends, Odds, Advanced Stats

-The Vegas Golden Knights (5-0) will aim to extend a five-game win streak when they face the Chicago Blackhawks (2-3) on the road on Saturday, October 21 at 8:00 PM ET on ESPN+, NBCS-CHI, and SCRIPPS.
+The Vegas Golden Knights (7-0, on a seven-game winning streak) host the Chicago Blackhawks (2-5, losers of three straight).
+The game on Friday, October 27 begins at 6:00 PM ET on NHL Network, NBCS-CHI, and SCRIPPS.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.